B. J. Upton: Tampa Bay Rays (2004–2012)

-He made his major league debut on August 2, 2004, becoming the youngest Ray ever and the youngest player in the major leagues in 2004.
+He made his major league debut on August 2, 2004, less than three weeks before his 20th birthday, becoming the youngest Ray ever and the youngest player in the major leagues in 2004.
 In that game against the Boston Red Sox, he went 1-for-3 with a walk, with his hit being a seventh-inning single.
 His younger brother, Justin, was taken with the top overall choice of the 2005 Major League Baseball draft, making them the highest-drafted siblings of all time.
 In 2004, he started 16 games at shortstop, 11 at third base, and one in left field.
 He spent the 2005 season with the Rays' Triple-A affiliate the Durham Bulls, appearing in 139 games.
 He returned to the major leagues in 2006, starting 48 games, all at third base.

 In 2007, Upton emerged from spring training as the Rays' starting second baseman.
 On June 8, Upton was forced to leave a game against the Florida Marlins early due to a strained left quadriceps.
 The injury forced him out of action until July 13.
 Before the injury, he was batting .320/.396/.545 with nine home runs.
 Starting 48 games at second base in 2007, he committed 12 errors, fifth in the league for the year.
 Although he played mostly second base until the injury, Upton became the team's starting center fielder upon returning.

 In 2007, he had 24 home runs, and was 22 out of 30 in stolen base attempts.
 He was one of only 6 batters in the AL to have at least 20 home runs and 20 stolen bases, along with Alex Rodriguez, Gary Sheffield, Ian Kinsler, Grady Sizemore, and Curtis Granderson.

 During the 2008 season, Upton was twice disciplined by Rays manager Joe Maddon for lack of hustle.
 On August 6, Upton was held out of the lineup for failing to run out a ground ball the night before.
 On August 15, Upton was benched in the sixth inning for not running out a double play ball.
 He was replaced by Justin Ruggiano.
 A few days later, Upton hit a ball to left field that bounced off the wall.
 From the crack of the bat, Upton reacted to it as a home run, dropping the bat and casually jogging down the first base line.
 He then tried to stretch it into a double and was thrown out by the left fielder.
 He was not benched for this incident, however.
 Joe Maddon was interviewed and called it "just a mental mistake".